afeins19/obsdian/classNotes/Research/Pytorch.md

 **the data loader communicates with the dataset using the `__getitem__` function and stacks the outputs as tensors over the first dimension to form a batch**.
 Unlike the dataset class, we usually don't have to define our own data loader.
 Instead we can create an object and mold it with the following input parameters
 - `batch_size: int` - Number of sample to stack per batch
 - `shuffle: bool` - If True, data is returned in a random order
-- `num_workers: int` - the number of subprocesses used for data loading.
-The default is 0 which means that data will be loaded in the main process which can be slow for things like images where datapoints are huge
+- `num_workers: int` - the number of sub processes used for data loading.
+The default is 0 which means that data will be loaded in the main process which can be slow for things like images where data points are huge
 - `pin_memory: bool` - If True, the data loader will copy Tensors into CUDA pinned memory before returning them.
-This can save time for large datapoins on GPUs.
+This can save time for large datapoints on GPUs.
 - `drop_last` - If True, the last batch is dropped in case it is smaller than the specified batch size.
 This occurs when the dataset size is not a multiple of the batch size.
 This is helpful when you want to keep a consistent batch size

 	below is a simple data loader.